RhizomeDB/spec/README.md

 ## 5.7 [RDF]

-The Resource Description Framework (or "RDF") is a mature data modeling and datastore specification from the [W3C].
+The Resource Description Framework (or "RDF") is a mature data modeling and data store specification from the [W3C].
 RDF has a very rich ecosystem of tools, and PomoDB draws from a lot of research based on RDF.
 It has been said that "PomoDB is RDF without formal ontologies and more CRDTs".

 ## 5.8 [Soufflé]

 At time of writing, Soufflé is one of — if not "the" — premier extended Datalogs.
-It is very featureful, with numerous additions to overcome limtations in "classical" Datalog that are otherwise limitations for
+It is very featureful, with numerous additions to overcome limitations in "classical" Datalog that are otherwise limitations for

 <!-- Links -->